 It is a priority of the administration and staff at Kings Beach Elementary that every student that attends the school will be provided with an environment in which students will not only feel physically safe, but that there is also a positive school climate in all activities both within and outside the classroom.
+The BEST/PBIS Team with staff input has designed a multi-tiered system of support for our Tier 1, Tier 2, and Tier 3 student behavioral needs.
 Assessment occurs monthly by practicing emergency response drills and debriefing the outcomes of these drills to improve our practices.
 We assess our progressive discipline policy and compare data in regards to suspensions.
-Practices to foster a culture of physical and emotional safety include teaching social emotional learning curriculum such as Second Step and other programs, Mindfulness lessons, schoolwide mindful minute, daily positive verbal recognition of student behavior, and a variety of activities and events throughout the year that are the result from partnering with the school's Parent Teacher Organization (PACE).
+Practices to foster a culture of physical and emotional safety include teaching social emotional learning curriculum such as Second Step, Mindfulness lessons, schoolwide mindful minute, daily positive verbal recognition of student behavior, and a variety of activities and events throughout the year that are the result from partnering with the school's Parent Teacher Organization (PACE).
 The administration and staff desire to provide a caring, nondiscriminatory, and orderly learning environment in which all students feel comfortable and take pride in the school and achievements.
+In addition, KBE has expanded its school gate to include the Boys and Girls Club on campus so that we are a closed campus for all students throughout their school day.